-Cost: A rubber roof will start around $5 per square foot and may increase up to $8 per square foot.
-The overall cost will mostly depend on the type of material and size of the roof.
+A rubber roof will start around $5 per square foot and may increase up to $8 per square foot.
+The overall cost will mostly depend on the type of roofing materials and the size of the roof.

-8. Built-up Roofing (BUR): Built-up roofing or BUR is one of the oldest systems still in use today.
-It uses a combination of bitumen and fabric to create layers of membrane that are both cost effective and durable.
+Built-up roofing or BUR is one of the oldest systems still in use today.
+It uses is a combination of bitumen and fabric to create layers of membrane that are both cost-effective and durable.

 Types of BUR

 - Ballasted Asphalt Built-Up: This is essentially asphalt blasted on the roof’s surface without anchoring on the roof surface.

 - Cold Built-Up: A cold built-up roof is bitumen applied using a squeegee to the surface of the deck and doesn’t produce toxic fumes.

 - Hot Built-Up: A hot built-up roof uses liquefied bitumen and is the most difficult installation process.